 Special Event Associate – Fur Ball: Want to help support a gala fund-raising event that supports our Second Chance Program and includes dinner, silent and live auctions and an appearance by a special animal guest?
 Our annual Fur Ball might be the right opportunity for you.
-There are three committees that support the Fur Ball – the Auction Procurement Committee, the Auction Presentation Committee and the Decorations Committee.
+There are three teams that support the Fur Ball – the Auction Procurement Team, the Auction Presentation Team and the Decorations Team.

 The Auction Procurement Team works to obtain significant and unique auction items to exceed the fund-raising goal for the event’s live and silent auctions.
 The main activity of this team is to procure auction items.
 This includes identification of auction items and solicitation and follow up for the items.
 This process will include reaching out to members of the community, including individuals, stores and shops, service organizations, corporations and other nonprofit agencies for items or services.

 The Auction Presentation Team works to design and execute the overall presentation of the auction items to be displayed the night of the event.
 This includes identifying the supplies needed to package items, create package tags, etc., that tie into the theme of the Fur Ball and overall decorations.
 Physical packaging of the auction items takes place two weeks before the event.